 Welcome to the Rochester Boardgaming Society.
-Allow us to give you an overview of who we are, what we are about, when and where we meet, why we play, and how to join.
-If you are looking for more detailed information, feel free to email our group's moderator.
-You can also join our Yahoo group to participate in our discussions.
+Allow us to give you an overview of who we are and what we're about.
+If you need more detailed information, feel free to email our group's moderator.
+You can also join our Yahoo group to participate in discussions.
 Please direct all comments and suggestions about this site to its author.

 About the Rochester Boardgaming Society